AdobeDocs/learning-manager.en/help/migrated/instructors/feature-summary/learners.md

    The learners whom you have confirmed, are added to the Confirmed Learners list.

 Instructors have the capability to unenroll learners from sessions.
 This also unenrolls them from corresponding learnings.
-Select **[!UICONTROL uicontrol Waitlist]** tab.
+Select **[!UICONTROL Waitlist]** tab.
 Select the learners to unenroll using the checkbox.
-To unenroll, select **[!UICONTROL uicontrol Actions > Unenroll learners]**.
+To unenroll, select **[!UICONTROL Actions > Unenroll learners]**.

 ![](assets/unenroll-learners.png)